 - 100s of 5-Star Reviews

 - Comprehensive Dual-Diagnosis Treatment

 - Coaching, Recovery & Personal Development Events

 - Decrease in blood pressure

 - Skin lesions around the nose and lips (when the liquid gets on the skin)

 - Increased intraocular pressure, or pressure behind the eyes

-- Maculopathy (it is a disease that affects the back of the retina (common with isopropyl nitrite)
+- Maculopathy (is a disease that affects the back of the retina, common with isopropyl nitrite).

 - Swallowing these drugs can be fatal.

-- Sniffing this drug is potentially harmful to anyone with anemia, heart problems, or glaucoma (an eye disease).
+- Sniffing this drug can harm anyone with anemia, heart problems, or glaucoma (an eye disease).

 - Sniffing this drug can make the users’ blood pressure drop.

 - Fatal ‘sudden sniffing death syndrome’ has been reported due to the development of an abnormal heart rhythm when taking these drugs.

 - Using this drug may lead to you losing consciousness and choking on your vomit.
 Using this drug with alcohol can increase this risk.

 - Taking this drug while having sex makes one feel less inhibited and take risks.
 For instance, they are not using a condom.
 Because of this, these drugs have been connected to people catching sexually transmitted diseases and injuring themselves during sex.